 Many students assume they will be provided with a desk and computer, maybe even their own secure office.
 Unfortunately the reality is that most students are provided with a shared office space.
 Faculties and schools vary with the types of resources they can offer HDR students.
 Key resources that your faculty must provide to you, include:

-A full list of basic resources that must be provided to each HDR candidate can be found in the Essential Resources for Higher Degree by Research Students Policy 2016.
+A list of the minimum resources that must be provided to each HDR candidate can be found in the Higher Degree by Research Supervision Policy 2020.

 On commencement of your degree, if you are not provided with these resources we recommend you discuss the issue with your lead supervisor.
 If you think a resource or piece of equipment is necessary for your research project but is not provided, ask your lead supervisor if it can be provided by your faculty, or by other means such as hire or share with another faculty.
 Note: sole use of a desk and laptop is not considered an essential resource.